hedzr/cmdr-cxx/README.md

 #### Homebrew

-cmdr-cxx can be installed via homebrew:
+cmdr-cxx can be installed from homebrew:

 ```bash
 brew install hedzr/brew/cmdr-cxx